thedatabaseme/manage_proxmox/README.md

 - action_timeout (Default 120): Timeout of the Creation or Deletion Action
 - start_after_creation (Default true): Controls if the Container will be started after the Creation

+This Role also provides the possibility to add an SSH public key to the authorized keys on the Container.
+Therefore you need to place your public key(s) inside an id_rsa.pub file under templates and run the Playbook with the ssh_public_key_from_file TAG.
+(See Example below)

 Dependencies
 ------------